-- Utility payment deferral: residents, agri-businesses and small businesses can defer electricity and natural gas bill payments for the next 90 days to ensure no one will be cut off, regardless of the service provider.
-Call your utility provider directly to arrange for a 90-day deferral on all payments.
+- Utility payment deferral: residents, agri-businesses and small businesses can defer electricity and natural gas bill payments until June 18, 2020 to ensure no one will be cut off, regardless of the service provider.
+Call your utility provider directly to arrange for a deferral on all payments.
 Learn more about utility payment deferral here.

 - Education property tax freeze: the Alberta government canceled the decision made in Budget 2020 and will freeze education property taxes at last year's level (a savings of $32 million for businesses).

 - Education property tax deferral: the Alberta government has deferred education property tax for businesses for the next six months.

 - WCB premium deferral and relief: WCB premiums have been deferred until early 2021.
 Employers who have already paid their WCB premium payment for 2020 are eligible for a rebate or credit.
 For small and medium businesses, the government with cover 50% of the premium when it is due.
 Find out more here.